 The required smoking time is different from one method of smoking to another.
-This method should be average.
+For this method should be average.

 To go with your smoker, we like the flavor of using pecan wood over some other varieties.
 Pecan is lighter in flavor, not overbearing, and burns a little slower than mesquite of hickory.

 What You Need

 You will need a few things before start smoking your meat.
 You only need a few common ingredients and shopping for your needs shouldn’t take as long.